insurancezebra/sass-affected/README.md

 * Add all changed files to staged before commit.

 You are free and encouraged to perform these checks manually as you develop.

-## Releasing

-* Before merging into master, bump up the version according to [semver](https://semver.org/) rules and make a release in Github.
-* Consuming applications should reference that release in their `package.json` like this: `"sass-affected": "ssh://github.com/insurancezebra/sass-affected.git#1.2.3`.